openqasm/openqasm/source/language/delays.rst

 We introduce a ``box`` statement for scoping the timing of a particular part of the circuit.
-A boxed subcircuit is different from a ``gate`` or ``def`` subroutine, in that it is merely a pointer to a piece of code within the larger scope which constains it.
+A boxed subcircuit is different from a ``gate`` or ``def`` subroutine, in that it is merely an enclosure to a piece of code within the larger scope which constains it.
 This can be used to signal permissible logical-level optimizations to the compiler: optimizing operations within a ``box`` definition is permitted, and optimizations that move operations from one side to the other side of a box are permitted, but moving operations either into or out of the box as part of an optimization is forbidden.
-The compiler can also be given a description of the operation which a ``box`` definition is meant to realise, allowing it to re-order gates around the box.
+The compiler can also infer a description of the operation which a ``box`` definition is meant to realise, allowing it to re-order gates around the box.
 For example, consider a dynamical decoupling sequence inserted in a part of the circuit: